 The simplest method for calculating posttest probability

-from pretest probability and likelihood ratios is to use a nomogram (Figure e37: illustration).
+from pretest probability and likelihood ratios is to use a nomogram (Figure e37).
 The clinician places a straightedge through the points that represent the pretest probability and the likelihood ratio and then reads the posttest probability where the straightedge crosses the posttest probability line.

 Nomogram for determining posttest probability from pretest

 probability and likelihood ratios.
 To figure the posttest probability,

 place a straightedge between the pretest probability and the likelihood